 Kalamazoo MI 49008-5434 USA

-Councell-Vargas is a top prizewinner in several national competitions, including the National Flute Association's Young Artist Competition (2000), Frank Bowen Flute Competition (Albuquerque, 1996) and the Flute Talk Competition (Chicago, 1996).
-Other international appearances include Paris, France, where she was invited to perform at the Jean Pierre Rampal International Concours de Flûte in 2005, and Uelzen, Germany, where she was the only American to participate in the International Friedrich Kuhlau flute competition (2007), and was honored as a semi-finalist.
-In the summer of 2007 she toured the United Kingdom, with performances in London and Dublin.
+Councell-Vargas is a top prizewinner in several national competitions, including the National Flute Association's Young Artist Competition, Frank Bowen Flute Competition in Albuquerque, New Mexico, and the Flute Talk Competition in Chicago.
+International appearances include Paris, France, where she was invited to perform at the Jean Pierre Rampal International Concours de Flûte in 2005, and Uelzen, Germany, where she was the only North American to participate in the International Friedrich Kuhlau flute competition (2007) and was honored as a semi-finalist.